 - Strong research records including publications in reputable internationally recognized venues;

-- Strong background in developing and implementing customized neural network models;
+o Applied mathematics and/or computer science, including simulation modelling and/or developing and implementing customized neural network models;

 - In-person and remote teamwork skills;

 - High motivation to present and publish scientific results;

 - Very good written, oral, and interpersonal English communication skills.

 Further, we shall appreciate:

 - Experience with network science approaches or applications;

 - Experience and/or interest to real-world models, big data and smart city applications;

 - Experience participating in preparing successful proposals for government and/or industry-funded sponsored research projects;

 - An interesting job in a dynamically-expanding university area